lywgit/lywgit.github.io/content/wistron/index.md

 title = 'DS-ML Projects'
 showDate = false
 showReadingTime = false
+showPagination = false
-layout = 'simple'
+# layout = 'simple'
 +++

+I have worked at Wistron corporation from 2018 to 2024 as a software engineer.
+Our team focused on implementing ML/AI solutions for domain users of the company.

-An overview of projects I participated at Wistron Corporation (2018-2024).
+This figure shows an overview of the projcts I have participated in:

 ![projects](wistron_projects.png)